IntelLabs/matsciml/README.md

 backend, which replaces `nccl`, `gloo`, or other backends typically passed to `torch.distributed`.
 Please see `examples/devices` for single XPU/tile and DDP use cases.

+**NOTE**: Currently there is a hard-coded `torch.cuda.stream` context in PyTorch Lightning's `DDPStrategy`.
+This [issue](https://github.com/Lightning-AI/pytorch-lightning/issues/19766) has been created to see if the maintainers would be happy to patch it so that the `cuda.Stream` context is only used if a CUDA device is being used.
+If you encounter a `RuntimeError: Tried to instantiate dummy base class Stream`, please just set `ctx = nullcontext()` in the line of code that raises the exception.

 ## Examples

 The `examples` folder contains simple, unit scripts that demonstrate how to use the pipeline in specific ways: